Wangmengguo/Software-engineering-assignment/poker-teaching-v1-alpha/docs/tasks_fix_preflop_flop.md

 - Acceptance: All new tests green; existing tests unaffected.

 3.2 Metrics/telemetry (optional, non‑blocking)
-- Scope: Track counts of “flop large facing → fold” and “sb_vs_3bet_callonly path” for sanity.
+- Scope: Track counts of "flop large facing → fold" for sanity.
 - Changes: apps/web-django/api/metrics.py — increment counters in service integrate points.
 - Acceptance: New counters visible in /metrics; can be off if not needed now.

 Phase 4 — Rollout & docs
 4.1 Feature flags and defaults
-- Scope: Ensure behavior is gated by existing flags where applicable (SUGGEST_PREFLOP_ENABLE_4BET, SUGGEST_FLOP_VALUE_RAISE) and that new behaviors don’t break defaults.
+- Scope: Ensure behavior is gated by existing flags where applicable (SUGGEST_FLOP_VALUE_RAISE) and that new behaviors don’t break defaults.
-- Changes: Only wire new helper when 4bet disabled; keep value-raise JSON precedence.
+- Changes: Keep value-raise JSON precedence.
 - Acceptance: With all flags default, no breaking changes; improvements active where intended.

 4.2 Docs updates